JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft

-1 contract with a “mintNft” function, user has input correct value into mintNft() function to earn Nft.    require(2 + value == 4, "Wrong value!")
+1 contract with a “mintNft” function, user has input correct value into mintNft() function to earn Nft.    triviaStream.sol line10
 Nft gives user personal id.
 With this personal ID user can gain acces to StreamDao.